taskflow/taskflow/README.md

 ## Step 1: Create a Task
-To start a task dependency graph, create a taskflow object and specify the number of working threads in a shared thread pool to carry out tasks.
+To start a task dependency graph, create a taskflow object and specify the number of working threads.
 ```cpp
 tf::Taskflow tf(std::max(1u, std::thread::hardware_concurrency()));
 ```